fortunab/Els/README.md

 ## Citation

-If used, cite the MultiH-EU manuscript and the original datasets/frameworks according to their licenses.
+If used, cite the manuscript and the original datasets/frameworks according to their licenses.